Julien Ngoy: Stoke City

-Eupen
+Belgium

 Ngoy joined Belgian First Division A side Eupen on 8 August 2020 on a two-year contract.

-Mechelen

 On 4 July 2022, Ngoy signed a three-year contract with Mechelen.

+On 11 September 2023, Ngoy was loaned to Kasımpaşa in Turkey, going on to help them to a fifth-place finish in the 2023–24 Süper Lig season, their joint-highest placing ever.

 International career

 He was a youth international for Belgium.

 Personal life

 Ngoy was born in Belgium and is of Congolese descent.